-Heat exhaustion is one of the heat-related syndromes, which range in severity from mild heat cramps to heat exhaustion to potentially life-threatening heatstroke.
+Heat exhaustion is one of the heat-related syndromes.
+Symptoms range in severity from mild heat cramps to heat exhaustion to potentially life-threatening heatstroke.
 Heat exhaustion can begin suddenly, usually after working or playing in the heat, perspiring heavily or being dehydrated.

-- Get the person out of the sun and into a shady or air-conditioned location.
+- Move the person out of the heat and into a shady or air-conditioned place.

 - Lay the person down and elevate the legs and feet slightly.